sibgit/sibgit.github.io/exercises_advanced_topics.md

 In this exercise, your task is to perform a cleanup on an existing repository that contains instructions on how to use the `vim` editor.

+:fire:
-**Note:** in this exercise we will be **rewriting history** on the `master` branch of our repository.
-In a *production* environment, this **should ideally be avoided**.
+**Note:** in this exercise we will be **rewriting history on the `master` branch** of our repository.
+In a *production* environment, this **should in principle be avoided**.

 1. Enter the `exercise_1/vim_cheatsheet.git` repository and have a look at it's history.
-   You can also display the content of the files - if you are using vim as an editor in Git, it might even be of interest to you.
+   If you are using `vim` as an editor in Git, you can have a look at the content of the files to learn about some `vim` commands.

-   Checkout the `dev` branch, and look at which files it contains.
+   Switch to the `dev` branch, and look at which files it contains.
 Then go back to the `master` branch.

 2. Looking at the **commit history** on the `master` branch, you will see that edits to the